Taybh/Taybh.github.io/_pages/about.md

 <br><br>Besides my startup, I am working on publishing my paper and preparing for Azure 104 cloud exam.

 <br><br>Last but not least, I’m preparing my application for a second master’s in Computer Science in USA, where I would get the opportunity to contribute to world-changing projects in AI in healthcare, in some of the top-notch labs in the world.
-While contributing to such labs, I would also have the chance to work on my startup and turn my ideas into reality and have a world-wide impact.
+While contributing to such labs, I would also have the chance to work on my startup and turn my ideas into reality and have a world-wide impact. <br><br>

 ## 🚀 What I am aiming at this fellowship